Biolab-PoliTO/CIMAP/docs/_sources/example.rst.txt

   :width: 800
   :align: center

   Representation of muscle activation intervals grouped in clusters and divided by modality.
 For each cluster, is represented the centroid (black lines) identified by the label ‘P’ + ‘N’, where N is the number associated to the cluster.
 The single-element clusters are represented as centroids, thicker but still coloured.
 The cycle belonging to the modalities that did not have enough cycles to build a dendrogram on are represented in the ‘Modality under Th = 10’ panel.
+This representation was generated using ```CIMAP``` v1.0.4.

 Data saving